 The name Ratling is said to derive from the Old English (O.E.). ryt hlinc; literally a rubbish slope which was an area of little use for agriculture.
-The Manor of Ratling was in the far northern corner of the old parish of Nonington, bounded by the Wingham road to the west, the Go odnestone estate to the north and the old Curleswood Park, now Aylesham village, to the south.
+The knight’s fee of Ratling was in the far northern corner of the old parish of Nonington, bounded by the Wingham road to the west, the Goodnestone estate to the north and the old Curleswood Park, now Aylesham village, to the south.

-1196 Estretling, 216 acres, sold to Thomas de Retling (indicating that Estretling was either a separate manor or the original manor of Retlyng had divided at some time previously).
+1196 Estretling, 216 acres, sold to Thomas de Retling (indicating that Estretling was either a separate fee or part fee or that the original knight’s fee of Retlyng had divided at some time previously).

 1279-Richard de Dovers acquired half a fee in Ratling, and from then onwards was referred to as Richard de Ratlinge.
 On 18th July 1279 Ralph Perot did “homage and fealty” to Archbishop Pecham for half a knight’s fee at Ratling.